tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 #### 3. Clean up the generated archetype metadata

-In some cases the generation includes a default value of a property and we want to be sure that the all values will be requested to the user.
+In some cases, the generation includes a default value of a property and we want to be sure that all values will be filled by the user.

 ```shel
 cd target/generated-sources/archetype/